LakshmiPratti/LXC-container/README.md

 ## History of the Commands

-Reading and storing the command entered by the user.
+Reading and storing the commands entered by the user.
 Taking email as an input.
-Sending a mail using SMTP API for delivering email, for security encrypted the SMTP credentials, locked it to a single domain, and passed a secure token instead of the credentials.
+Sending a mail using SMTP API, and for security, encrypted the SMTP credentials, locked it to a single domain, and passed a secure token instead of the credentials.